When and How to Use Microsoft Copilot Chat

 Instructors may allow certain levels of AI usage in their courses and are encouraged to address AI in their course syllabus.
 All UMass Amherst instructors are encouraged to include a statement in their syllabus to clarify their expectations and policies around the use of AI.
 Example statements are available on the CTL’s page on AI usage, ranging from completely disallowing AI to allowing certain AI usage with attribution.

-If instructors require students to use generative AI tools for academic work, only FERPA-compliant tools, such as Microsoft Copilot, should be used.
+If instructors require students to use generative AI tools for academic work, only tools that have been approved by IT for the level of data, such as Microsoft Copilot Chat, should be used.

-When using Copilot, you have the option to choose from three conversation styles.
+When using Copilot Chat, you have the option to choose from three conversation styles.

 1. Precise Mode: This mode focuses on providing shorter, search-focused answers.

-3. Creative Mode: Creative Mode provides users with longer and more descriptive responses.>
+1. Creative Mode: Creative Mode provides users with longer and more descriptive responses.

-Please note: Copilot is a new text generation tool and is prone to mistakes, sometimes called hallucinations.
-Copilot and other AI resources can provide incorrect or harmful responses and are not free of unintended biases.
-It is your responsibility to review all outputs from Copilot carefully for accuracy and other potential issues.
-It is the user’s responsibility to review all outputs from Copilot carefully for accuracy and other potential issues.
+Please note: Copilot Chat is a new text generation tool and is prone to mistakes, sometimes called hallucinations or fabrications.
+Copilot Chat and other AI resources can provide incorrect or harmful responses and are not free of unintended biases.
+It is your responsibility to review all outputs from Copilot Chat carefully for accuracy and other potential issues.

 AI Resources at UMass Amherst